callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Both Esther and Hannah are working as Tailoress', whilst the only other worker is Hyman who has become a Cabinet Maker.
 They occupy two rooms in the house, but they are not the only occupants of the house.
 There is one room where Minnie Oclauick and her Traveller son Simon live, and the other room houses George and Mary Day.
 George is listed as an employer and a Tailor, which lends itself to the possibility of Hannah and Esther working for him.

+It is also worth noting the ages of some of the children is not correct.

 The family's next known address is 22 Fullbourne Street and can be found on my Grandmother's birth certificate.
 Esther had gone to New York in September 1906 and returned pregnant in 1907.
-My Grandmother, Eva Lichtenstin, became Hannah's first grndchild on 7th June 1907 (25th Sivan 5667).
+My Grandmother, Eva Lichtenstin, became Hannah's first grandchild on 7th June 1907 (25th Sivan 5667).

 {% include image.html url="/images/1907/BTH-19070607-Eva_lichtenstein.png" dimensions="width='100%'" caption="Birth Certificate for Eva Lichtenstein" %}

 There was a club which occupied 2-6 Fullbourne Street, and it served as the registration place for delegates to the [5th Congress of the Russian Social Democratic Labour Party](https://en.wikipedia.org/wiki/5th_Congress_of_the_Russian_Social_Democratic_Labour_Party) which took place in London between 10th May 1907 and 1st June 1907.
 There was a preliminary session to the conference held at the club on 9th of May 1907.
 I sometimes wonder if my heavily pregnant Great Grandmother walked past that club and saw the likes of Lenin, Trotsky, Rosa Luxembourg or Stalin on that day or at any time during the conference.

-## 1 Regal Place, Old Montague Road
+## 1 Regal Place, Old Montague Street

 When Louis got married at the East London Synagogue to Annie Levy in 1910, the residence, for both of them, was 1 Regal Place.
 This is an address my Mum told me about as she lived there with her parents and Hannah when she was very young.
 It is fair to assume Hannah had moved to 1 Regal Place sometime after Eva was born in 1907 and before Louis and Annie's wedding in September 1910.